 Remember that a pedophile usually does have more than one victim, and if a person was raping and molesting a child within the walls of the Kingdom Hall, who is to say that other children were any safer?
-That molester may have a child who brings home friends from school, may live near a playground, have younger relatives, etc., all of whom are in danger.
+That molester may have their own child who brings home friends from school, they may live near a playground frequented by young children, or have younger relatives, etc., all of whom are in danger.
 Yet, one elder seemed indignant at the suggestion that they take any steps to protect those children, as I bring out in this post.

 POORLY ORGANIZED, DESTROYING NOTES

-One of the first things I noticed about the testimony of the elders about past cases is that these men are poorly trained and downright poorly organized when it comes to investigating cases of child sexual abuse.
+One of the first things I noticed about the testimony of the elders about past cases is that these men are poorly trained, and downright poorly organized when it comes to investigating cases of child sexual abuse.
 If you read their transcripts for one such case (Investigative Notes), you see how their notes are handwritten, sloppy, and difficult to make out.

 However, they cannot establish that there has been a “second witness” or even a second victim when notes are virtually incomprehensible and outright destroyed.
 Very often, the men questioned about past sexual assault accusations had difficulty remembering what was said, and their notes were of little help.

-If Jehovah’s Witnesses took accusations of child sexual assault seriously, wouldn’t they have very organized, comprehensive notes that explicitly outlined everything brought out at such meetings and which could serve them as quality references for years to come?
+If Jehovah’s Witnesses took accusations of child sexual assault seriously, wouldn’t they have very organized, comprehensive notes that explicitly outlined everything brought out at such meetings, and which could serve them as quality references for years to come?
 Police take extensive notes and have them meticulously organized when they’re investigating crimes, and these notes are stored indefinitely.
-Considering that paperwork today can be scanned and stored digitally, there should be no reason to destroy notes and certainly they should be more well-written and informative.
+Considering that paperwork today can be scanned and stored digitally, there should be no reason to destroy notes, and certainly they should be more well-written and informative.

-It seemed obvious to me that the elders don’t take these accusations seriously; they aren’t concerned about how future accusations would bring about the need to clearly reference past accusations.
-Even they couldn’t decipher their own notes and showed little concern for how destroying them may affect future accusations against an individual, instead only being concerned with keeping those notes out of the “wrong hands.”
+It seemed obvious to me that the elders don’t take these matters seriously; they aren’t concerned about how future accusations would bring about the need to clearly reference past accusations.
+Even they couldn’t decipher their own notes, and showed little concern for how destroying them may affect future accusations against an individual; instead, they were only concerned with keeping those notes out of the “wrong hands.”

 WOMEN ARE STUPID, UNTRUSTWORTHY, AND CAN’T FLY PLANES

-While the inquiry was not meant to discuss how Jehovah’s Witnesses view women, some points did come to light.
+While the Inquiry was not meant to discuss how Jehovah’s Witnesses view women, some points did come to light.
 Note: